nweerasu/primer_pull/README.md

 - -p     forward primer sequence [ITS2; LSUA; LSUBG, rbcLa, psbA3] **(required)**
 - -h     show the help message

-Each primer sequence is defined within the script, if you need to modfy the script to add in your specific **forward** primer sequence, please do so at lines 54 - 79 under a new primer heading[<sup>1</sup>](#1).
+Each primer sequence is defined within the script, if you need to modfy the script to add in your specific **forward** primer sequence, please do so at the primer definition section ~line 54, under a new primer heading[<sup>1</sup>](#1).
 Any [wobble bases](https://www.bioinformatics.org/sms/iupac.html) must be defined and enclosed within square brackets [ ].

 ## To run the script
 1. Unzip the BaseSpace files and place the forward and reverse .fastq files into your working directory.
 This can be done using commandline `gunzip` (WSL2, MacOS, Linux) or via gui (Windows Explorer) using [7zip](https://www.7-zip.org/) (Windows).